Azure/Azure-Sentinel/Parsers/ASim Sysmon for Linux/README.md

 When deploying the parsers, you make sure that telemetry from Sysmon for Linux is analyzed using the built-in Azure Sentinel Analytics.
 You also enable analysts easier access to the telemetry using a known, standard, schema.

+**Note: to get the best value from ASIM and make sure that Sysmon for Linux telemetry is included in Azure Sentinel Analytics, deploy the [full ASIM parser suite](https://aka.ms/AzSentinelASim).**

 <br>

 [![Deploy to Azure Sentinel](https://aka.ms/deploytoazurebutton)](https://aka.ms/AzSentinelSysmonForLinuxARM)